 To allow for a better comparison with the 10% LNG scenario, as well as to present a result for a more realistic shale gas use scenario for the short term, GHG emissions were analysed for a scenario in which 90% of the Dutch gas mix is CNG, and 10% in the Dutch gas mix is shale gas.
 The results of this scenario are presented below in Table 4.6 and Figure 4.7: Breakdown of the GHG emissions of the 90% conventional natural gas + 10% shale gas electricity production system.
 Left: Breakdown of all emissions.
 Right: Breakdown of the emissions of the category "other" as shown left.
-As expected, the emissions of this scenario, emissions are much lower.
+As expected, the emissions of this scenario are much lower than a 100% shale scenario, and only slightly higher than the 100% CNG scenario.
+Compared to the 10% LNG scenario, emissions are much lower.
 LNG liquefaction, transport, and processing for introduction (expansion) are much more energy intensive than the added effort required to extract shale gas.